tomy0000000/tomy0000000/README.md

     </a>
 </p>

-- 🏛 Prospective student of Master's of Software Engineering at Carnegie Mellon University (Fall 2023)
+- 🏛 Master's of Software Engineering at Carnegie Mellon University, Class of 2024
 - 💼 **Seeking opportunity for On-site 🇺🇸 US / Remote Summer 2024 Internship, connect with me on LinkedIn**
 - 💗 Love finely-crafted software & products
 - 🔭 Currently working on...
-  - Finalize my recent side project: [AppShelf](https://github.com/tomy0000000/appshelf)
   - Writing posts on my [blog](https://blog.tomy.me/zh-tw/?utm_source=github&utm_medium=profile&utm_campaign=promote)
 - 👋🏻 Feel free to reach out to me with the badges above